GetStream/vg/README.md

 ## Workspaces with global `GOPATH` fallback

+There's one downside to full isolation of a workspace.
+The project you're actually working on is not inside your `GOPATH` by default, so normally go would not be able to find any imports to it.
+This is worked around by locally installing the project into your workspace.
+This works quite well, but the current implementation of this uses symbolic links and these are not supported incredibly well by the go tooling.
+Commands such as `go list` will not list your package because of it.

+Also you can get some weird behaviour if you run a command such as `go test ./...`.
+The go package names that are shown will contain the full path of the package with an underscore in front.
+This is because `.` is not in your `GOPATH`.
+Usually this is not an issue  and everything compiles fine, but there are cases where an `init` function will be executed twice.

-It's also possible to create a workspace where you  can still import packages from your global `GOPATH`.
-This is not the recommended way to use `vg`, but in some setups this can be useful (e.g. with full isolation `init` functions in the project you're working on will be run twice).
-This can be done by running:
+These problems can all be solved by using `vg` in "global fallback" mode.
+In this mode it's possible to import packages from your global `GOPATH`.
+This is not the recommended way to use `vg`, because you won't have full isolation anymore.
+However, if you are running into these problems this should be an easy fix.
+You can create workspace in "global fallback" mode by running:

 ```bash
 $ vg init --global-fallback